Fribb/MyAnimeList.bundle/README.md

 The Folder represents the TV Version of Big Order (ID=31904), however, there is also an OVA version available (ID=30137).
 With ASS removing the (TV) part it will create a 100% match to the incorrect Anime.
 This mismatch would create a library item with no Episode information (because the OVA only has one)

+On the other hand, BABS does not recognize any episode with 4 numbers, for example 1000.

 ## Support:

 For all support related or general questions please use the [thread in the official plex forums](https://forums.plex.tv/discussion/105054/release-myanimelist-net-metadata-agent/p1)